EiichiroIto/MPyTools/README.md

 [![Build Status](https://app.travis-ci.com/EiichiroIto/MPyTools.svg?branch=master)](https://app.travis-ci.com/EiichiroIto/MPyTools)

+MPyTools is a tool for developing application of MicroPython devices using Pharo Smalltalk.

+It consists of following tools.

-MPyTools has two functionalities, which communicates with MicroPython devices, and which generates MicroPython codes from Smalltalk-like MicroPython code.
+* Communication tool which interacts with MicroPython devices.
+* Generator tool which generates MicroPython codes from Smalltalk class.

+You can make MicroPython application using Pharo System Browser, and then check it by transfering it to MicroPython device directly.

+## Acknowledgement

 This project is inspired from MicroSqueak and rewrited some codes in Pharo Smalltalk. (https://web.media.mit.edu/~jmaloney/microsqueak/)